R Programming Language

 - Auto Encoders

-- Ease of Learning
+(2) Ease of Learning

 R is easy to learn and this is something highly helpful for those who are from a non-computer background.
 As it is created by statisticians who were not technically computer programmers, the learning curve of R is relatively less steep as compared to other generic computer languages.

-- Large Community
+(3) Large Community

-- Business Friendly
+(4) Business Friendly

 R with its IDE R Studio provides servers and other services that make it a secure and reliable platform perfect for businesses.
 This is the reason that R even with being an open-source non-commercial suite, is accepted by a number of companies throughout the world.

-- Compatibility
+(5) Compatibility

 R can very well integrate with other platforms and frameworks.
-This includes the ease with which R can be run on Operating systems like macOS, Windows, Linux etc and can import data from multiple sources such as MS Excel, MySQL, Oracle etc.
+This includes the ease with which R can be run on Operating systems like macOS, Windows, Linux, etc, and can import data from multiple sources such as MS Excel, MySQL, Oracle, etc.

-- Big Data
+(6) Big Data

 With the recent advancement in Big Data Analytics, a tool that has stood out to do this job has been R. It now has the required capabilities to connect to other Big Data-based technologies reviewing its importance in the dynamic world of Data Science.

-5. Python v/s R
+Python v/s R

-The biggest competitor of R is Python.
-While they are similar as both of them are modular, dynamically typed, open-source language with huge communities and are used in solving data science-based problems, there are significant differences also.
-While R is a language that was made for statistical computing, Python was created as a general-purpose language and it is because of libraries such as numpy, pandas, sci-kit learn that data science is possible in python.
 If compared, R is a more non-standardized language which sometimes causes it to be slower than python.
 Python has more number IDEs whereas for R the only common IDE is R Studio.
-While integration is good in R, Python’s integration is even better which often makes it a tool for performing end to end projects.
-In the real world, the share of R is relatively less than python, however, in the field of academia startups and research, R sometimes outshines python.
+While integration is good in R, Python’s integration is even better which often makes it a tool for performing end-to-end projects.
+In the real world, the share of R is relatively less than python, however, in the field of academia startups, and research, R sometimes outshines python.

-6. How To Learn R Programming Language
+How To Learn R Programming Language

-In order to learn R programming language, one can use multiple platforms, this includes academic courses on R common during bachelors or masters in economics, statistics, data science and sometimes computer sciences.
-One can also learn R from online courses such as Udemy or Coursera or Data Science Institutions such as AnalytixLabs, Jigsaw etc. Learning R is also possible through books and online blogs.
-However, the important thing is to concentrate on aspects of R that can help the user to learn R quickly and efficiently.
-These important aspects are as follows-
+In order to learn R programming language, you can use multiple platforms.
+This includes academic courses on R common during bachelor’s or masters in economics, statistics, data science, and sometimes computer sciences.
+You can also learn R from online courses run by Data Science Institutions such as AnalytixLabs, Jigsaw, etc. Another great way to learn R is from books and blogs on R. However, the important thing is to concentrate on aspects of R that can help the user to learn R quickly and efficiently.

-- Understanding R Fundamentals
+1. Understanding R Fundamentals

 In order to learn about R, one must start with the fundamentals mentioned above.
 No matter how advanced you get into R, the fundamentals will support you throughout.
 Therefore, having a good knowledge of data types, structures, loops, classes, functions etc is important.

-- Exploring Important Packages
+2. Exploring Important Packages

 There are more than 15,000 packages in R, thus it becomes important to know which libraries to explore first to reach a decent lever in R as not all libraries are of equal importance.
 Some of the Common Packages / Libraries include